Documentation Index

 Reasoning-Action Loop

-The agent operates through a single-step execution model where eachstep() call processes one reasoning cycle:
+The agent operates through a single-step execution model where each step() call processes one reasoning cycle:

 Step Execution Flow: